pip-services/pip-services-docs/content/en/python/components/lock/null_lock.md

 Important points

--  It can be used in testing or in situations when lock is required but shall be disabled.
+-  It can be used in testing or in situations when a lock is required but must be disabled.

 ### Instance methods